New Faculty Orientation Workshop

 Unfortunately, most Ph.D. programs teach little or nothing about any of those things.
 The result is that it takes most new faculty 4 to 5 years to become as productive in research and effective in teaching as they can be.
 Since their getting tenure depends heavily on how well they do in their first 2 to 3 years, this is not a healthy situation for either them or their universities.

-Over 392 new faculty from our two colleges have participated in the New Faculty Orientation Workshop since August 2000.
-Although most of them initially had misgivings about spending four days at a workshop just before their first semester, they ended by agreeing that the time was well spent, giving the workshop more than 278 ratings of excellent and 49 ratings of good.
+Over 500 new faculty have participated in the New Faculty Orientation Workshop since August 2000.
+Although most of them initially had misgivings about spending four days at a workshop just before their first semester, they ended by agreeing that the time was well spent, giving the workshop more than 368 ratings of excellent and 75 ratings of good.